 Gilsland Farm has its own unique history.
 Gilsland Farm and the surrounding shorelands have a long history of human use.
 For thousands of years they were home to the Wabanakis and their ancestors, perfectly situated for fishing, hunting, and transportation.
 The arrival of English settlers in the 1630s signaled the end of this era and the beginning of a new one.
 Land was divided, claimed, turned into grist mills and saw mills.
 In the mid-1800s, it was purchased by Silas Noyes.
 In 1911, the farm was purchased by David Moulton and in 1974, his family gifted the property to Maine Audubon.
 Read a more detailed history of Gilsland Farm here.

 In 2020, the Black Lives Matter movement has caused Maine Audubon to look inward at its own role in inequity and racial inequality, just as it has for millions of Americans.
 For the hundreds of Audubon societies around the country, that reflection has included a renewed analysis of the character of our namesake: John James Audubon.
-Read this blog post by Andy Beahm, Executive Director.
+Visit our Equity, Diversity, and Inclusion page for more and read this blog post by Andy Beahm, Executive Director.